hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 Some people claim that "we're just computers"; aren't [we all just obeying the laws of physics](https://en.wikipedia.org/wiki/Determinism)?
 [But we're not _just_ computers](/2022/09/04/computationalism.html) in the sense of our current understanding of computation; this false equivalence [confuses two different very notions of computing](https://www.frontiersin.org/articles/10.3389/fcomp.2022.810358/full).

-It's fine to say that our current algorithms are "intelligent" as long as we understand that this "intelligence" is primarily a set of skills, rather than a good holistic model of any human or animal intelligence.
+It's fine to say that our current algorithms are "intelligent" as long as we understand that this "intelligence" here refers to primarily a set of skills, rather than representing a holistic model of human or animal intelligence.

 Likewise, "computational creativity" algorithms can _model_ aspects of how human creativity works.
 We have all sorts of [computer graphics](/2020/09/12/how-to-draw-pictures-contours.html) and "AI" algorithms that make novel and original pictures, and can fool people and be judged artistic in some sense, but they all do so by following their instructions.